John-zzh/pyscf_TDDFT_ris/README.md

 Currently, it supports UKS/RKS, TDA/TDDFT, pure/hybrid/range-separated-hybrid functional.
 Not yet support implicit solvation model.

 Note:

-TURBOMOLE7.7dev has already built-in TDDFT-ris, see [the TDDFT-ris+p plugin for Turbomole](https://github.com/John-zzh/TDDFT-ris)
+(1) Software package TURBOMOLE7.7dev has already built-in TDDFT-ris, see [the TDDFT-ris+p plugin for Turbomole](https://github.com/John-zzh/TDDFT-ris)

-Amespv1.1dev has already built-in TDDFT-ris, see [Amesp](https://amesp.xyz/)
+(2) Software package Amespv1.1dev has already built-in TDDFT-ris, see [Amesp](https://amesp.xyz/)

 ## Theory
 In the context of ab initio linear response TDDFT, we have introduced the TDDFT-ris model [1,2].
 This is model achieved by two steps: